 On campus, Community Service Learning courses and the Reach Out Center connect students with nonprofit agencies, schools, and individuals who benefit from our students’ knowledge and skills.
 Assumption’s Career Development and Internship Center staff work with all students beginning in the first year to help identify their strengths, explore their academic and career options, and plan for graduate school or a career.

 Assumption faculty are active scholars in their fields, presenting their research, writing books and articles, and publishing in highly regarded journals.
-Approximately 90% hold doctoral or terminal degrees.
+Approximately 90% of faculty hold doctoral or terminal degrees.
 There is a strong commitment to developing each student’s potential, and with a student-faculty ratio of 12:1, professors mentor, encourage, and help students succeed.
 Virtually all of Assumption’s academic advisors are full-time faculty.